Pelvic Pain Management Program

 An important part of pelvic pain evaluation involves sophisticated diagnostic testing.
 We review the results of any previous tests a patient may have undergone prior to coming to Nura.
 We may order additional testing as necessary.

 Interventional Approach to Pelvic Pain

-Our board-certified physician pain specialists are experts at precision, image-guided pelvic pain procedures that target the most common pain generating nerves involved in pelvic pain.
+Our board-certified physician pain specialists are experts at precision, image-guided pain procedures that target the most common pain generating nerves involved in pelvic pain.
 The interventions we offer include:

 - Caudal Epidural Blockade